 Health Care Plans

-Smith offers three health plan options through Harvard Pilgrim Health Plan.
-You may elect either a Point of Service Plan (POS) or an HMO or a Value HMO.
+Smith offers three health plan options through Harvard Pilgrim.
+You may elect either a Point of Service Plan (POS), a HMO, or a Value HMO plan.

 Health insurance premiums are deducted from your salary on a pretax basis.
 If your date of employment falls on the first day of a month, your eligibility begins on that day.
 Otherwise, your eligibility begins on the first of the month following your date of employment.
 There are no preexisting condition restrictions.
-In addition, the college provides a health expense subsidy (from $613 to $2,451 in 2016) for employees who carry double or family coverage and whose family income is less than $63,654.
+In addition, the college provides a health expense subsidy (from $663 to $2,652 in 2017) for employees who carry double or family coverage and whose family income is less than $65,245.35.
+The application is located on our Forms page.

 Contact Harvard Pilgrim